nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Okay.
 Alright.
 Maybe someone in the village can help, but for now, talk it away.
 Right.
 Nothing Well, nothing magical about it.

 Right?
 Nothing magical.
 And yeah.
 I mean, it it basically there's nothing magical about it specifically.
-I would say that, Carson, you specifically get a little bit more of the heebie jeebies from it than the rest of the group.
+I would say that, Karsten, you specifically get a little bit more of the heebie jeebies from it than the rest of the group.

 But, definitely doesn't have any, well Do I get I'm just let me As as I'm running my detect magic, I'm not picking anything up.
 This is what I'm saying.
 Yeah.
 So no. And that's and that's kinda that's kinda where why I'm starting to walk it back a little bit what I was saying.

-So Sameer, your detect magic will tell you that there's definitely some sort of divination magic, surrounding this scroll.
+So Simear, your detect magic will tell you that there's definitely some sort of divination magic, surrounding this scroll.
 The scroll itself is not magical, but it's but it definitely has like like, divination magic has been used around this this scroll.
 I guess, that's the best way to put it.
 Okay.
-And, and Carson, I'm sorry.
+And, and Karsten, I'm sorry.

 What what was the what was the question?
 I was gonna ask if it's more divine than anything.
 Yeah.
 And, yeah, that is that is absolutely true.
 Like, you you're definitely getting a lot more of a, you know, this is, you know, there's something dark, there's something bad, with to do with this with this scroll.